 Monopoly power is traditionally associated with an inefficient resource allocation, as monopolists set prices different from marginal costs and underproduce.
 Thus, static efficiency would be achieved by setting $\tilde{\sigma} \to \infty$ .
-However, since the early 1990s, the endogenous growth literature has emphasized that the appropriation of monopoly rents is key to provide firms with the incentive to make innovative investments.
-Consequently, the growth literature has advocated a strong protection of intellectual property rights, although this view has been recently challenged (see Boldrin and Levine (2008)).
+However, since the early 1990s, the endogenous growth literature has emphasized that the appropriation of monopoly rents is key to providing firms with the incentive to make innovative investments.
+Consequently, the growth literature has advocated a strong protection of intellectual property rights, although this view has been recently challenged (see Boldrin & Levine 2008).
 The empirical evidence is ambiguous.
-For instance, Aghion et al. (2005) find a nonmonotonic relationship between market power and innovation.
-They rationalize their findings in a model where innovation is maximized when pre-innovation rents are small and post-innovation rents are large.
+For instance, Aghion et al. (2005) found a nonmonotonic relationship between market power and innovation.
+They rationalized their findings in a model where innovation is maximized when preinnovation rents are small and postinnovation rents are large.
 Increasing competition has a stronger effect on preinnovation.
-In contrast, increasing competition in an already highly competitive environment - e.g., where incumbent firms are operating at similar technological levels - affects more significantly post-innovation rents and reduces innovation.
+In contrast, increasing competition in an already highly competitive environment, e.g., where incumbent firms are operating at similar technological levels, more significantly affects postinnovation rents and reduces innovation.

-As in standard endogenous growth model, our benchmark model predicts that the growth rate is maximized by granting monopolists the maximum power, i.e., setting $\tilde{\sigma} = \sigma$ .
-Furthermore, there is no static inefficiency in our model due to the inelastic supply of labor and to the fact that labor cannot be used in other sectors.
+As in standard endogenous growth models, our benchmark model predicts that the growth rate is maximized by granting monopolists the maximum power, i.e., setting $\tilde{\sigma} = \sigma$ .
+Furthermore, there is no static inefficiency in our model due to the inelastic supply of labor and due to the fact that labor cannot be used in other sectors.
 Thus, the growth-maximizing policy is also the optimal policy.
 In this section, we extend the model to show that under reasonable assumptions an excess of monopoly power may harm growth.
-Moreover, we relate this analysis to the process of development and we highlight how inappropriate competition policies may slow down technological convergence.